-Being authentic doesn’t mean losing profits, it simply means having a firm idea of what your brand stands for, owning that fact and being aware enough to consider who your brand may not appeal to.
+Being authentic doesn’t mean losing out, it merely means having a firm idea of what you stand for, owning that fact and being aware enough to consider how to appeal to your target audience.

 Authenticity in the midst of a crisis.
 Your reaction matters.